clearlytech/olympics-api/README.md

 # Olympics Micro API

-I wanted a simple way to grab the current medal count in JSON, so wrote this, and deployed it to http://olympics.clearlytech.com/ .
-Find the API documentation hosted at http://olympics.clearlytech.com/api-doc.html
+I wanted a simple way to grab the current medal count in JSON, so wrote this, and deployed it to http://olympics.clearlytech.com/ , where you can also check out the API documentation.
+Full source code is at https://github.com/clearlytech/olympics-api

 ## Framework

-Written using the [Padrino](http://padrinorb.com/) Ruby framework.
+Written using the [Padrino](http://padrinorb.com/) Ruby framework and rspec.

 ## Scraping